Add Cost Effective Video to Your Marketing

 All the same rules about preparing your shot, just the way you would with a Facebook Live video apply, but without the added pressure of getting it right the first time.
 You can share the video from YouTube to Facebook when it is done or upload the same video to both places.

-Don’t let low viewership numbers throw you.
-Especially Facebook Live.
-Most of the time, you will have way more views after you are done than during the live time slot.
-That is because people aren’t likely to stop what they are doing when you go live, but may pause when they have more time.
+Don’t let low viewership numbers throw you, especially on Facebook Live.
+Most of the time, you’ll have way more views after you’re done than during the live time slot.
+That’s because people aren’t likely to stop what they’re doing when you go live, but may pause when they have more time!

 It takes a while to build an audience so if you are going to make video marketing a regular part of your routine try to establish a schedule you can maintain.
 Then link to the video from other social media sites, email newsletters, and blog posts.